Clear Mind Money

 Think of Clear Mind Money as 40% investing teacher, 40% daily money management mentor, and 20% life coach.
 Make note that I do not manage your portfolio for you; I show you how the best minds in finance do it, which is much easier than you think (see Warren Buffett quote).

 To truly understand people's motivations, you must understand how they get paid.
-I get paid a flat-rate for either 5, 7, or 9 hours of work with you.
+I get paid a flat-rate on an hourly basis - no continuing fees.
 Here is how the three types of financial advisors get paid.

 Assets-Under-Management (AUM) Financial Advisor - Every year, regardless of performance, a percentage is deducted from your total assets - usually around 1-2%.